SirWumpus/post4/jni/README.md

 #### Class Post4

 * public Post4()
+* public Post4(String[])
 * public Post4(Post4Options)

 Create a new Post4 machine.
-If a `Post4Options` object is given, they are used to alter the Post4 configuration.
+If a `String[]` is given, its intended to pass something like command-line arguments.
+Otherwise when a `Post4Options` object is given, they are used to alter the Post4 configuration.

 - - -
 * public int repl()